 To Buy a Home or to Not Buy a Home? – That Is the Question

-You have probably come across this blog post because you are in a position where you need to decide whether to buy a home or rent one.
+You are probably in a position where you need to decide whether to buy a home or rent one.
 Well, you have come to the right place!

 Finding a place to live and figuring out if you can financially afford to buy or to rent can be a stressful experience for some people.
 We are breaking down some of the most important information you need to know when it comes to making your decision of buying vs. renting in this article.